This updated policy was approved by the GS Board of Directors on January 12, 2022.

 No retaliation will be taken against any employee, member, volunteer, exhibitor, or supplier because they report an act of harassment.
 Employees, members, volunteers, exhibitors, or suppliers can raise concerns and make reports without fear of reprisal, and the GS strictly prohibits those individuals from taking any retaliatory action against any individual who reports harassment of any kind, or who provides information or participates in an investigation of harassment.
 Any employee, member, volunteer, exhibitor, or supplier, who is found to engage in retaliatory conduct may be subject to disciplinary action, as defined below.

-Allegations of scientific misconduct may be submitted to the GS when the alleged action is directly connected to publications, presentations, and meetings operated under the direction of the Society.
-Members of the Geochemical Society are expected to behave according to professional scientific and personal ethics standards.
+Allegations of misconduct may be submitted to the GS.
 Any individual covered by this policy who believes that a violation of the code of professional ethics occurred, by an individual or group of individuals, should contact a GS Ethics Committee member, GS officer or journal editor.
-All reports of scientific misconduct will be investigated promptly.
+All reports of misconduct will be investigated promptly.